MaximeB5/Blackjack/README.md

 	-	Step 2 : It might be long at the first view, but the code already implemented will greatly help you to do it quickly : it's now time to customize your own GameBoard::Play method.
 FYI, this method IS the one called in the main and it MUST describes ONE TURN ONLY of your game.

-	-	Optional Step - New Language : Let's sayyou would like to add your own language to the game, well, it's pretty easy as well !
+	-	Optional Step - New Language : Let's say you would like to add your own language to the game, well, it's pretty easy as well !
 	Add all of your translations into the constants.hpp file (check the big std::map that contains all messages displayed, there are already 2 langages ingame so it'll be easy for you to add your own).
 	Add to the Langage enum your new Language, then, set the langage parameter in the GameBoard constructor when the instance is created in the main and you're done.

 	-	Optional Step - New GameMode : pretty easy as well, add your own mode in the DeckSpecification enum, and do Steps 1 and 2.
 Do not forget to add in constants.hpp some constants such as BLACKJACK_ACE_VALUE = 50 for example if you need some "super cards" or if you want to add special moves or effects in game.
 After implementing this, add into the Deck constructor how you want to build your deck if it differs from a default deck.